Combinatorial modifications of Reeb graphs and the realization problem: Index and degree correspondence

 \section{Index and degree correspondence}

+In this section we discuss how some properties of Morse functions affect the Reeb graph and its cycle rank.
+First of all, we present the correspondence between the index of critical point of a simple Morse function and the degree of the corresponding vertex in the Reeb graph (Proposition \ref{proposition:correspondece_degree_index}).
+This is one of the basic ingredients needed in the realization theorem (Theorem \ref{thm:realization}) and for introducing combinatorial modifications of Reeb graphs.
+We also show that one can always take a function whose Reeb graph is a tree (Proposition \ref{proposition:ordered_has_tree}) what will be used in the realization of a graph in the initial form as the Reeb graph (Theorem \ref{thm:equivalent_conditions} and Proposition \ref{proposition:initial_graph}).

-A smooth function $f\colon W \rightarrow \R$ on a triad $(W,W_-,W_+)$ is called a \textbf{Morse function} if all its critical points are non-degenerate.
+Recall that a smooth function $f\colon W \rightarrow \R$ on a triad $(W,W_-,W_+)$ is called a \textbf{Morse function} if all its critical points are non-degenerate.
 The index of a non-degenerate critical point $p$ is denoted by $\ind(p)$.
-We say that $f$ is: \begin{itemize} \itemsep{0.05em} \item \textbf{simple} if on every critical level there is exactly one critical point, \item \textbf{self-indexing} if there exist values $c_0 < c_1 < \ldots < c_n$ (where $n=\dim W$) such that for any critical point $p$ if $\ind(p) = i$, then $f(p)=c_i$, \item \textbf{ordered} if for any two critical points $p$ and $p'$ if $\ind(p) < \ind(p')$, then $f(p) < f(p')$. \end{itemize}
+We say that $f$ is: \begin{itemize} \item \textbf{simple} if on every critical level there is exactly one critical point, \item \textbf{self-indexing} if there exist values $c_0 < c_1 < \ldots < c_n$ (where $n=\dim W$) such that for any critical point $p$ if $\ind(p) = i$, then $f(p)=c_i$, \item \textbf{ordered} if for any two critical points $p$ and $p'$ if $\ind(p) < \ind(p')$, then $f(p) < f(p')$. \end{itemize}

-In other words, ordered Morse functions have the property that critical points of a smaller index are below the criticial points of a bigger index.
+In other words, ordered Morse functions have the property that critical points of a smaller index are below the critical points of a larger index.
 Self-indexing Morse functions are obviously ordered.
-In fact, they can be defined as ordered Morse functions for which all critical points of the same index has the same value.
+In fact, they can be defined as ordered Morse functions for which all critical points of the same index have the same value.
 By \cite[ Lemma 2.8 and Theorem 4.8]{Milnor} for any Morse function on a~triad $(W,W_-,W_+)$ there exist a self-indexing Morse function and a~simple Morse function, both with the same critical points each with the same index.

 By \cite[Lemma 3.5]{Michalak} the Reeb number of a closed manifold $M$ can be attained by simple Morse functions, so

 On the other hand, Reeb graphs of self-indexing Morse functions are always trees.
 In general, ordered Morse functions have also Reeb graphs with no cycles if a manifold is of dimension at least three (see Proposition \ref{proposition:ordered_has_tree}).